 We are given a demographics data set (Udacity_CUSTOMERS_052018.csv) containing approximately 200k customers and 369 features for a mail-order company in Germany.
 In addition, a demographics data set covering the German population (Udacity_AZDIAS_052018.csv) is given with about 900k persons and 366 features.
-I will be referring to the general population data set as general while the customer data set as customers.
+I will refer to the general population data set as general and the customer data set as customers.
 There are two goals for this analysis.

 - First, we want to use unsupervised learning techniques (PCA and KMeans) to understand the customer base of a mail-order company and match the customer profiles to the general population.
 We are answering the question: Who are the target customers in the general population?

-- Second, we use the learnings from this analysis and create a supervised predictive model to determine if a customer would be a good fit for the mail-order company.
-In other words, which customers are most likely to convert to paying customers for the mail-order company.
+- Second, we want to use the learnings from this analysis and create a supervised predictive model to determine if a customer would be a good fit for the mail-order company — identify customers who will most likely convert to paying customers.

 - The primary goal of the exploratory analysis stage is assessing missing values in both data sets and understanding the underlying feature types (e.g., categorical, continuous, feature distribution, etc.).